-individual sin adds to the pollution of the holy place, and as that sin builds up it threatens the very nation; for the moment will come when the Lord will tolerate no more, and withdraws His presence from His people (as happened to Israel in Ezekiel 10-11).
-On the Day of Atonement, Leviticus 16, the holiest place is purged of all accumulated and un-atoned for sins and iniquities of the past year.
-Yet, even this is contingent on the true repentance of the people, and the evidence of that in their lives.
+This is a fascinating conception of sin, as something which not only defiles the individual who has sinned, but also defiles the place where God dwells.
+The offering must be presented before any other offering, for it clears the way to the presence of the Lord by purifying it.
+Only when this is complete will the Lord accept other offerings.
+The corollary of this is that there is, therefore, no wholly private sin, but all sin has social repercussions.
+Every individual sin adds to the pollution of the holy place, and as that sin builds up it threatens the very nation; for the moment will come when the Lord will tolerate no more, and withdraws His presence from His people (as happened to Israel in Ezekiel 10-11).
+On the Day of Atonement, Leviticus 16, the holiest place is purged of all accumulated and un-atoned for sins and iniquities of the past year.25 Yet, even this is contingent on the true repentance of the people, and the evidence of that in their lives.

-The Purification Offering, therefore, purges impurity and expiates sins (4:20,26, 31,35) so the people may live in the presence of the holy God "with enthusiastic joy", as Hartley puts it.26
+The Purification Offering, therefore, purges impurity and expiates sins (4:20,26, 31,35) so the people may live in the presence of the holy God 'with enthusiastic joy', as Hartley puts it.26

 The condition for forgiveness is that the sin must have been unintentional.
-This offering is not efficacious for deliberate sins.
-It is in relation to this fact that we need to look closely at a key term in these chapters: $\bar{a}\bar{s}\bar{a}m$.
-To use the case of the 'ordinary person' (נפשׁ אחת...מאם ארץ) as an example, we look at v 27,
+This offering is not efficacious for deliberate sins.27 It is in relation to this fact that we need to look closely at a key term in these chapters: 'asham.
+To use the case of the 'ordinary person' ('סתקר א' אה נאא') as an example, we look at 4:27: